PostHog/posthog.com/contents/blog/startup-ops-toolkit.md

 A relatively new tool called <a target="_blank" rel="noopener noreferrer nofollow" href="http://pry.co/">Pry</a> has been a game-changer for us.
 Yes, we all know you can “just” do it in Excel (which you will want to if you have a finance background), but a tool like Pry makes it so much easier.
 And you can skip the 2 years chained to your desk at Goldman!

 Pry connects seamlessly with your accounting software, and you then just fill out assumptions manually or using very simple formulae.
-Pry also has neat dashboards for visualising everything, as well as scenario modelling.
+Pry also has neat dashboards for visualizing everything, as well as scenario modeling.
 They currently charge \$100/month, though worth asking for a discount if you are a startup...

 ## Where to put the money